LGBTQ rights in Venezuela

-Lesbian, gay, bisexual, and transgender (LGBT) people in Venezuela face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Venezuela face legal challenges not experienced by non-LGBTQ residents.
 Both male and female types of same-sex sexual activity are legal in Venezuela, but same-sex couples and households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex married couples.
-Also, same-sex marriage and de facto unions are constitutionally banned since 1999.
+Also, same-sex marriage and de facto unions have been constitutionally banned since 1999.

 Legality of same-sex sexual activity

 Homosexuality has never been punishable since Venezuelan independence, Venezuela being together with Bolivia the only two countries in South America that have not criminalized homosexuality since their formation as sovereign states.
 However, within the framework of the "law on lazy people and thugs" (pre-criminal behavior laws as in Europe and Latin America during the 20th century) the situation changed slightly; In Venezuela, unlike Spain, this law did not expressly refer to homosexuals, although it was occasionally applied to homosexuals, transgender and/or transsexuals who practiced prostitution, as well as to sex workers in general, as reported by Amnesty International.
 People subjected to this legislation by "administrative acts" could be placed under "reeducation programs" in "special places of confinement" without trial, as has also happened in many other countries, including Spain.
 This law was declared unconstitutional by the Supreme Court of Justice in 1997.

 The universal age of consent is equal at 16.